Sunday School & Small Groups

 The Scrap-booking Fellowship is a group of adults and young adults who are interested in preserving their family memories and special events in scrapbooks.
 Sometimes individuals prefer to create handmade greeting cards or even spend their time knitting, rather than scrap-booking.

 This activity is open to members of Mount Pisgah Church, as well as non-church members.
-We meet approximately two weekends each month–on Friday (10 am–10 pm) and Saturday (10 am–4 pm)–for a time of fellowship and sharing ideas while working on individual and occasional group projects.
+We meet monthly–on Friday (10 am–10 pm) and Saturday (10 am–4 pm)–for a time of fellowship and sharing ideas while working on individual and occasional group projects.
 Each person furnishes his or her own supplies.
 The Friday night dinner usually consists of pot-luck or order-in; this expense is shared by all who participate.
 Contact LuAnn Christy for information.

 Prayer Shawl Ministry